Skip to content

 You can use mutators and casting in your models just like you would with any other Eloquent model.

 In the context of the Laravel-Elasticsearch integration, the foundational BaseModel inherits all the features of Laravel’s Eloquent model, including mutators and casting.
-This means you can define mutators and casts like you would with any other Eloquent model.
+You can use mutators and casts exactly like any standard Eloquent model.

 For a comprehensive understanding of how to implement and use attribute mutators and casts within your models, refer to the official Laravel documentation on Eloquent Mutators & Casting: Laravel - Eloquent: Mutators & Casting.